iOS SDK Setup

 To integrate Reteno into your Xcode project using CocoaPods, specify it in your Podfile:

-1. If you don't have CocoaPods installed, run the following command in Terminal: sudo gem install cocoapods.
+1. If you don't have CocoaPods installed, run sudo gem install cocoapods in Terminal.

-3. Open the Podfile in your project with your code editor.
+3. Open the Podfile in your code editor.

-4. Add the Reteno dependency under your app target and the NotificationServiceExtension target as below:
+4. Add the Reteno dependency to your app target and the NotificationServiceExtension target:

 platform :ios, '14.0'